arskom/spyne/README.markdown

 		from soaplib.wsgi_soap import SimpleWSGISoapApp

-	The `soapmethod` decorator exposes methods as soap method and declares the data types it accepts and returns
+	The `rpc` decorator exposes methods as soap method and declares the data types it accepts and returns

-		from soaplib.service import soapmethod
+		from soaplib.service import rpc

 	Import the serializers to for this method (more on serializers later)